travondatrack/Chap12_2/README.md

 2. Push to a Git provider (GitHub/GitLab/Bitbucket) connected to Render.
 3. In the Render dashboard, choose **New > Blueprint** and select the repo.
 Render will pick up `render.yaml` and create a Docker web service.
 4. In the service settings, add environment variables `DB_URL`, `DB_USERNAME`, and `DB_PASSWORD`.
 Render stores them securely and injects them into the container during deploys.
 5. Deploy.
-The service will build the Ant project inside the Docker image and publish the WAR to Tomcat automatically.
+The service will build the Ant project inside the Docker image (via `docker-build.xml`, a NetBeans-independent Ant script) and publish the WAR to Tomcat automatically.

 ## Notes